term7/RaspberryPi-USB-Privacy-Gadget/README.md

 We first came up with the idea for this Raspberry Pi Ethernet Gadget five years ago, when Apple publicly released macOS Big Sur in the fall of 2020.
 During the transition, we noticed that our installation of Little Snitch—a host-based firewall—had partially stopped working.
 More specifically, all Apple processes were no longer being filtered.
 Strange.

-As we investigated the issue online, we came across a blog post by security researcher Jeffrey Paul, titled ([Your Computer Isn't Yours](https://sneak.berlin/20201112/your-computer-isnt-yours/#updates)).
+As we investigated the issue online, we came across a blog post by security researcher Jeffrey Paul, titled [Your Computer Isn't Yours](https://sneak.berlin/20201112/your-computer-isnt-yours/#updates).
 His findings shed light on the problem, and we highly recommend reading this article before setting up your own Raspberry Pi Privacy Gadget.

 In short: modern macOS versions have a built-in capability to bypass internal firewalls and VPNs.
 Additionally, every Apple computer continuously connects to both Apple’s servers and third parties (such as Fastly) to transmit hashes of apps being used—every time they are launched.<br>
 Apple claims this feature exists solely to prevent malicious or blacklisted apps from running if an online certificate check fails.
 While this may be true, it also means Apple can always determine when you’re online, where you are, how long you use specific software (e.g., VMWare Fusion), and even when you launch privacy-focused tools like the Tor Browser.<br>